Course Overview

 You must have:

-- completed the Graduate Certificate or Graduate Diploma in New Zealand Immigration Advice, OR
+- Completed the Graduate Certificate or Graduate Diploma in New Zealand Immigration Advice, OR

-- previously held an Immigration Adviser's licence, OR
+- Previously held an Immigration Adviser's licence, OR

-- been directed to this course by the IACDT.
+- Been directed to this course by the IACDT.

 The IAA will inform applicants, of their requirement to complete the Refresher Course in order to obtain a licence.
 Applicants can find further information regarding the Refresher Course on the IAA website.